SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 * More

 > [!NOTE]
-> The descriptions on this page pertain to the **classic** Document dialog.
-If you use the pilot version of the new **Document** dialog, see the [Fields section][6] in the how-to for explanation of dialogs and fields.
+> The descriptions on this page pertain to the **classic** Document dialog (onsite).
+If you use SuperOffice CRM Online, see the [Fields section][6] in the how-to for explanation of dialogs and fields.

 ## Main section